Page with multiple videos at once - best way to do it?

 Important: This is kind of an edge case for us, and I’m not sure how using the generated thumbnail image would be billed (as a regular streaming video, some fraction thereof, or something entirely different…?)
 I’ll find out for you and report back.

 If you’d rather bypass the Mux cloud processing, you should be able to do this on your own local computers too, using ffmpeg or similar on the source videos.
-Random blog link: How to Make a GIF from a Video Using FFmpeg - Bannerbear
+Random blog link: https://www.bannerbear.com/blog/how-to-make-a-gif-from-a-video-using-ffmpeg/

 But hopefully the Mux animated thumbnails don’t cost too much.
 Let me get back to you on that front as soon as I can!